-6. A vision for BNDP has been established:
+3. A vision for BNDP has been established:

-Bungay will be known as an historic and distinctive market town with a vibrant town centre that is set in a unique landscape and which has a strong local identity.
-Bungay will be a place that people choose to visit, as well as live and work.
-In the next 15 to 20 years the town will host a mix of new housing built to a high green standard and community facilities that meet the needs of residents and the surrounding rural communities.
-Bungay will be a sustainable place with increased local employment and leisure facilities.
-People wil choose to walking and cycle and have a greener approach to local transport generally.
-Access to open spaces and the surrounding countryside will be excellent and there will be a focus on the health and well-being of residents, whilst at the same time Bungay will enjoy on-going protection of the valued ecology and landscape.
-Furthermore, tourists will enjoy a range of facilities and places to stay.
+Bungay will be a historic and distinctive market town with a strong local identify and a vibrant town centre, Bungay is a place that people choose to visit.
+In the next 15 to 20 years the town will host a mix of new housing built to a high green standard and community facilities that meet the needs of its residents and the surrounding rural communities.
+Our Plan is to develop a sustainable Bungay with increased local employment and leisure facilities; to establish a green policy to encourage walking, cycling and a greener approach to local transport generally.
+Enhancing access to open spaces and the surrounding countryside is to be a priority within the Plan with a focus on the health and wellbeing of residents.
+Facilities for tourists will be encouraged.

-- 7. This vision is underpinned by a number of objectives: - 1.
+- 4. This vision is underpinned by a number of objectives: - 1.
 Meet the housing and infrastructure needs of Bungay's residents and future population. - 2.
-Protect and enhance community and public facilities and services.

-- 3. Support the vitality and regeneration of the town centre. - 4.
+Protect and enhance community and public facilities and services. - 3.
+Support the vitality and regeneration of the town centre. - 4.
 Enable Bungay to realise its potential as a visitor attraction. - 5.
-Improve the attractiveness of walking and cycling. - 6.
-Ensure that the built character of Bungay is preserved and is reflected in new developments. - 7.
-Promote the quality and enjoyment of the natural environment, especially the surrounding fen, marshes and Broads. - 8.
+Improve the attractiveness of walking and cycling.

+- 6. Ensure that the built character of Bungay is preserved and is reflected in new developments. - 7.
+Promote the quality and enjoyment of the natural environment, especially the surrounding fen and marshes. - 8.
 Ensure that new development manages flood risk in the most sustainable way possible.